-Looking for apartments in downtown Williamsburg, VA?
+Looking for apartments in downtown Williamsburg, VA near the College of William and Mary?
 King & Queen Apartments is located in downtown Williamsburg, VA and is popular among College of William & Mary students, both undergraduate and graduate, and local young professionals.

-This leasing process guide has been compiled to answer many of the common questions people have when moving off campus.
+This leasing process guide has been compiled to answer many of the common questions people have about moving into King & Queen Apartments.

 The initial lease term at King & Queen Apartments typically runs from early June (depending on the year, June 6 – 9) to May 22 of each calendar year.
 Leases for tenants who renew or sign a new lease for an additional year run from May 22 to May 22.
 Apartments may be available earlier or later in the year, depending on turnover and overall availability.